cannonkeys/ck-docs/docs/resources.md

 The Chimera and Balance boards use a different set of hardware, which we will add here in the near future.

-*If something is out of stock, please reach out in the #build-help-and-tech-suport channel in the [Cannonkeys Discord](https://discord.com/invite/Jm3sN7N6SN).
-Special thanks to Chippy for putting this chart together*

 ## Plate Disclaimer
 For most CannonKeys designed keyboards, since we may not offer plates in every material someone might want, we release our plate files.
 These are **available solely for personal use**.
 We've chosen to release this under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
 This means while you can use these files to make a plate for your own use, you can't distribute any derivative works, or use them for any commercial purposes.
 We consider group buys as a commercial purpose.